LXP Industrial Trust (LXP) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for LXP Industrial Trust (LXP) is $11.50, which is $1.56 above the current market price.
-The public float for LXP is 269.92M, and currently, short sellers hold a 2.67% ratio of that floaft.
-The average trading volume of LXP on April 05, 2023 was 1.80M shares.
+The average price suggested by analysts for LXP is $11.67, which is $1.71 above the current market price.
+The public float for LXP is 269.92M, and currently, shorts hold a 2.67% of that float.
+The average trading volume for LXP on April 11, 2023 was 1.84M shares.

 LXP’s Market Performance

-LXP’s stock has seen a 0.71% increase for the week, with a -3.78% drop in the past month and a -2.93% fall in the past quarter.
-The volatility ratio for the week is 2.15%, and the volatility levels for the past 30 days are at 2.55% for LXP Industrial Trust The simple moving average for the last 20 days is 0.20% for LXP stock, with a simple moving average of -4.08% for the last 200 days.
+LXP stock saw a decrease of -5.04% in the past week, with a monthly decline of -3.17% and a quarterly a decrease of -7.38%.
+The volatility ratio for the week is 2.27%, and the volatility levels for the last 30 days are 2.50% for LXP Industrial Trust (LXP).
+The simple moving average for the last 20 days is -0.96% for LXP stock, with a simple moving average of -5.49% for the last 200 days.

 Analysts’ Opinion of LXP